Image

 DWI Administrative Hearing Lawyer Buchanan County, MO | Buchanan County, MO DWI Law Firm | Combs Waterkotte

-A DWI administrative hearing is a separate civil process from your criminal case in Buchanan County, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Buchanan County, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 • Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Buchanan County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Buchanan County, MO and beyond:

-Securing a Limited Driving Privilege (Hardship License) in Buchanan County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Buchanan County, MO

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Buchanan County, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Buchanan County, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

 • Employment, business, or occupation-related travel